 How to Plan Kids Meals Step-by-Step

 Before we jump into the specifics of each meal, here are a few tips to keep in mind when it comes to planning out kids meals.

 - Aim for variety over the course of the day and the week.
 Some days your kids may want more of one food group and that’s okay if you adjust what comes on days after to help balance their nutrition without forcing them to eat certain foods.

 - Trust that your child knows their own hunger levels and don’t push extra bites if they truly aren’t hungry.
 (They’re the only ones in their bodies!)

-- Stick to a set schedule of meal times and don’t let them graze in between.
+- Stick to a set schedule of meal times and aim to avoid letting them graze in between.
 This is the best way to ensure that they’ll actually be hungry for meals.
 Adjust the schedule if the kids are consistently hungry before it’s time—or try an easy appetizer of raw fruits or veggies before dinner if that helps.

 - Depending on where your kiddo is with growth, hunger, and activity level, they may need or want a bedtime snack.
 That’s okay as long as they aren’t skipping dinner to get to a snack they prefer.
 If that’s happening, make the bedtime snack super boring—like a banana!
 Or save the rest of their dinner and offer it to them if they say they’re hungry before bed.